NLIU Bhopal

-National Law Institute University Bhopal (NLIU Bhopal) is a public law school and a National Law University located in Bhopal, India.
+The National Law Institute University Bhopal (NLIU Bhopal) is a public law school and a National Law University located in Bhopal, India.
 Established in 1997 by the State of Madhya Pradesh, it is the second law school established under the National Law School system.It is one of the most prestigious and best law schools in India.

 The university launched its first academic program in 1998, with Indian jurist V.S.
 Rekhi as the Director.
 The university admits around 120 candidates each year through the Common Law Admission Test for the B.A.
 LL.B. course and around 60 candidates for the B.Sc.
 LL.B. course.
 The postgraduate courses offered at the university are the Masters of Law (LL.M.) degree and the Master of Cyber Law & Information Security (MCLIS) degree.

 The university is a member of the Association of Indian Universities, and the visitor of the university is the Chief Justice of India.
 It works with the High Court of Madhya Pradesh and the National Judicial Academy.
 Since 2009, NLIU has stationed the Rajiv Gandhi National Cyber Law Center, established by the Ministry of Human Resource Development, Government of India.